Understanding your blood pressure numbers

 Metabolic syndrome, a group of five conditions that affect heart health

 Moreover, the type and timing of menopause may influence a woman’s risk for heart disease.
-Menopause typically occurs between ages 45 to 55, with the median age being 50 years old.
-Menopause between ages 40 to 45 is considered early menopause.
+Menopause typically occurs between the ages 45 and 55, with the median age being 50 years old.
+Menopause between ages 40 and 45 is considered early menopause.

 Keeping your heart healthy